-Remains of 14 Srebrenica victims to be buried 29 years after genocide
+Remains of 14 Srebrenica victims buried 29 years after genocide

 Thousands of people commemorate the 1995 genocide two months after the UN created an annual day of remembrance.

-The remains of 14 victims of the 1995 Srebrenica genocide in Bosnia and Herzegovina will be laid to rest as thousands of people commemorate the anniversary two months after the United Nations established an annual day of remembrance.
+The remains of 14 victims of the 1995 Srebrenica genocide in Bosnia and Herzegovina have been laid to rest as thousands of people commemorate the anniversary two months after the United Nations established an annual day of remembrance.

-Thirteen men and one teenage boy, recently identified through DNA analysis, will be buried on Thursday at a cemetery just outside Srebrenica in eastern Bosnia 29 years after their deaths.
+Thirteen men and one teenage boy, recently identified through DNA analysis, were buried on Thursday at a cemetery just outside Srebrenica in eastern Bosnia 29 years after their deaths.

 Keep readinglist of 3 items